Dr Susan Kelly – Clinical Director & Consultant Dermatologist

 The skin is the largest organ in the body and skin conditions can be long lasting and life changing.
 Skin cancer is the commonest cancer in UK.
 My aim is to provide high quality skin care and give patients the education and tools needed to take control of their skin problems and lead fulfilling lives.

-Dr Nigel Russell (Radbrook Green Surgery, Shrewsbury), Dr Adrian Fairbanks (Newtwon Medical Practice & Associate Medical Director for Shropdoc) and Dr James Muir (Churchmere Medical Group, Whitchurch) all have many years’ experience of performing skin surgery in general practice and have been working for the dermatology team for around 15 years.
+Dr Nigel Russell (Radbrook Green Surgery, Shrewsbury) and Dr James Muir (Churchmere Medical Group, Whitchurch) all have many years’ experience of performing skin surgery in general practice and have been working for the dermatology team for around 15 years.

 They perform surgeries one day a week each within the department.